Messianic Community in Philadelphia

 Yeshua sends the sixth messenger to the community of Philadelphia where he reveals himself as “the message of the HaKodesh [the Holy Spirit], the True One, the one who has the key of David.”

 Yeshua’s message to Philadelphia is from the Ruach HaKodesh, the Comforter, the Spirit of Truth which empowers his people to be overcomers.
-It is apparent the believers in Philadelphia have the Spirit of Elohim and walk in the Ruach, but are struggling.
+It is apparent the Messianic believers in Philadelphia have the Spirit of Elohim and walk in the Ruach, but are struggling.
+Even so, Philadelphia is given a message different from any of the other communities.

-The Ruach haKodesh imparts gifts to Elohim’s people so they can minister, comfort, and speak Truth to the Body of Messiah.
-From the Ruach haKodesh flows spiritual gifts of love, joy, shalom, perseverance, kindness, goodness, faithfulness, gentleness, and self-control.
-It is these gifts that set the people of Adoni apart from the world’s humanistic love that never brings shalom.
+The Ruach haKodesh imparts gifts to Elohim’s people so they can minister, comfort, and speak Truth to one another as “iron sharpens iron”.
+From the Ruach haKodesh flows the spiritual gifts of love, joy, shalom, perseverance, kindness, goodness, faithfulness, gentleness, and self-control.
+These unique gifts set the people of Adonai apart from the world’s humanistic love that never brings shalom.

 The True One